chewmonguy225/MMAD-Music/README.md

 3. Execute SQL statement to setup data tables

        Open your newly configured Local connection.
-In the SQL Editor, open the SQL file that is attached below.
+In the SQL Editor, open the SQL file "MMAD.sql" which is located in the "Other resources" folder.
 Click the lightning bolt symbol to execute the statement.
 This should successfully create the tables in your music_share_db schema.